jcl4/Hobby/README.md

 ### Credits
-List of crates and resources I have found usefull in the development of this project
+List of crates and resources I have found useful in the development of this project
 * [Learn WGPU](https://sotrh.github.io/learn-wgpu/)